Sun-Thu, 11am-11pm; Fri-Sat, 11am-midnight

 Grand St. to 3rd St., Orchard St. to West Broadway

-Lovely day gets lovelier: The “Lunch Set,” served from noon to 5 p.m., offers a choice of ginger fried chicken with rice or a combo of any noodle dish, dumplings, and edamame, all for a ten spot.
+Lovely day gets lovelier: The “Lunch Set,” served from noon to 5 p.m., offers a choice of ginger fried chicken with rice or a combo of any noodle dish, dumplings, and edamame, all for around ten bucks.

 Dining room downstairs is open for dinner and accepts Visa, Mastercard and Discover (upstairs is AmEx only)